-(2) This section does not apply to the issue of debentures under section 73(2) or 127(1).
+(2) This section does not apply to the issue of debentures under section 73(2), 127(2) or 164(1).

+(3A) Before issuing to a person debentures to which this section applies, a co-operative must —

+(a) inform the person in writing that the person is entitled to receive a disclosure statement on request to the co-operative; and

+(b) give the person a disclosure statement if the person requests it.

-(3) Before issuing to a person debentures to which this section applies, that person may request a disclosure statement, approved by the Registrar, and containing the information that is reasonably necessary to enable a person to make an informed assessment of the financial prospects of the co-operative, including —
+(3) For the purposes of subsection (3A), the disclosure statement is a statement, approved by the Registrar, and containing the information that is reasonably necessary to enable a person to make an informed assessment of the financial prospects of the co-operative, including —

 (a) the purpose for which the money raised by the co-operative by the issue of debentures is to be used; and